-We are fortunate to have a number of areas where wildlife can flourish.
-Across the Parish xx bird species have been recorded, many appear in Birds of Conservation Concern 4: the Red List for Birds.

-Hill Park, a 24-hectare Local Nature Reserve (LNR) and Site of Conservation Interest (SNCI) spans the entire width of the Parish north of the B2024 Clarks Lane and south of Chestnut Avenue.
+- 4.1 Geology There is a wide variety of geology in the Parish from North to South an underlying chalk bedrock with pockets of claywith-flints formations gives way to East-West bands of chalk, Greensand and Gault clay, moving down the escarpment and on to the Moorhouse Sandpits. - 4.2 Biodiversity We are fortunate to have a number of areas where wildlife can flourish.
+Across the Parish xx bird species have been recorded, many appear in Birds of Conservation Concern 4: the Red List for Birds - 4.3 Nature reserve Hill Park, a 24-hectare Local Nature Reserve (LNR) and Site of Conservation Interest (SNCI) spans the entire width of the Parish north of the B2024 Clarks Lane and south of Chestnut Avenue.
 The reserve is a mosaic of secondary woodland, scrub and chalk grassland and is owned by Surrey County Council and managed by Surrey Wildlife Trust to maximise biodiversity.
 The reserve occupies a commanding position on the crest of the Downs and the southerly views are spectacular.
 160 plant species have been recorded including Fly, Bee and Pyramidal Orchids and there are strong colonies of the nationally rare Greater Yellow-rattle Rhinanthus angustifolius.
 28 species of butterfly have been recorded including the declining Grizzled skipper.
 Grass snakes and slow worms are frequently encountered, as are Roe and Fallow deer.

+woodland_Parish[1180
-Park Wood Golf course

-The golf course may at first appear to be a barren green desert with large areas of heavily mown greens and fairways.
+- 4.4 Park Wood Golf Course- The golf course may at first appear to be a barren green desert with large areas of heavily mown greens and fairways.
 However, the rougher areas can make a significant contribution to biodiversity.
-Also, the artificial ponds, a welcome feature given our position high in the Downs, are excellent habitat for many invertebrates and amphibians - common toad, a biodiversity priority species under the Natural Environment and Rural Communities (NERC) Act (2006), breed here in good numbers.
-There may be an opportunity to work with the landowner to further improve the biodiversity.
+Also, the artificial ponds, a welcome feature given our position high in the Downs, are excellent habitat for many invertebrates and amphibians common toad, a biodiversity priority species under the Natural Environment and Rural Communities (NERC) Act (2006), breed here in good numbers.
+There may be an opportunity to work with the landowner to further improve the biodiversity - 4.5 Park Wood This privately-owned Ancient Semi-Natural Woodland (ASNW) is much cherished by locals, particularly in spring when it is carpeted with a magnificent display of bluebells - 4.6 Trees and Woodland- Within the village there are two areas designated as Ancient Woodland, on the east side of Ninehams Road and on the west side of Old Lane.
+Tatsfield also has groups of trees in private and public woodland, as copses, in hedgerows, on common land (reference to maps) and in gardens.
+The dominant species are Oak (Quercus), Beech (Fagus), Ash (Fraxinus), some Sycamore/Maples (Acer sp), Lime (Tilia) with supporting understory species of Thorns (Crataegus, Prunus), Hazel (Corylus), Willows (Salix), Field Maple (Acer campestre); Smaller ornamental species of Cherry (Prunus), Rowan (Sorbus), Laburnum, Maple.....
+(Acer) are found in gardens.
+Other than ancient woodland and our public open spaces; there is no detailed survey of trees so we do not have an accurate idea of what trees we have or their age and condition.
+There is no plan or programme for their renewal or increasing the population, this despite various national initiatives e.g. The Tree Council, The Woodland Trust. - 4.7 Tatsfield Green/Kemsley Wood/Ashen Shaw/Millennium Wood Owned by the Parish.
+There is great potential to enhance the existing biodiversity in these areas and the Neighbourhood Plan should have policies for their protection and enhancement.

-Park Wood

-This privately-owned Ancient Semi-Natural Woodland (ASNW) is much cherished by locals, particularly in spring when it is carpeted with a magnificent display of bluebells.

-Tatsfield Green/Kemsley Wood/Ashen Shaw

-Owned by the Parish but are there any formal management plans for these assets?
-There is great potential to enhance the existing biodiversity in these areas.
-Limehouse bottom and other privately-owned woodland is of significant ecological value and some is designated as Ancient Woodland (the east side of Ninehams Road).
+Limehouse bottom and other privately-owned woodland is of significant ecological value.